Generic Name: ciprofloxacin hydrochloride

 - Hepatitis; jaundice; acute hepatic necrosis or failure;

 - Anemia, including hemolytic and aplastic; thrombocytopenia, including thrombotic thrombocytopenic purpura; leukopenia; agranulocytosis; pancytopenia; and/or other hematologic abnormalities.

-Although similar serious adverse effects have been reported in patients receiving theophylline alone, the possibility that these reactions may be potentiated by ciprofloxacin cannot be eliminated.
-If concomitant use cannot be avoided, serum levels of theophylline should be monitored and dosage adjustments made as appropriate.
+Although similar serious adverse reactions have been reported in patients receiving theophylline alone, the possibility that these reactions may be potentiated by ciprofloxacin cannot be eliminated.
+If concomitant use cannot be avoided, monitor serum levels of theophylline and adjust dosage as appropriate.
+[See Drug Interactions (7).]